Follow

 Common Examples of Not Living Authentically, Aligned with Your Values

 You might not be able to relate to the above example because it might seem extreme to you.
 But living out of alignment with your values doesn't have to involve abetting a crime.
-There are many everyday examples of people making big compromises in their lives as a way to avoid the loss of a loved one:

 And so on.

-Body-Mind Oriented Psychotherapy Helps People to Recover Their Sense of Self
+Mind-Body Oriented Psychotherapy Helps People to Recover Their Sense of Self

 Often, when people are living out of alignment with their values for a while, it becomes hard for them to recover a sense of themselves.